Peter Konz*, C, Wisconsin

 Ben Burkett, C, Northwestern

 Height: 6-4.
 Weight: 290.
 Projected 40 Time: 5.15.
-Projected Round (2012): 5-6.
-1/9/12: Burkett had some quality games this season for the Wildcats.
+Projected Round (2012): 6-7.
+4/24/12: Burkett had some quality games this season for the Wildcats.
 However, the senior did not play well against Illinois or Penn State, when he took on Devon Still.
 Burkett needs to get stronger for the next level.
+He was not at Scouting Combine or one of the top college All-Star games.

 8/20/11: Ben Burkett has started all 39 games at center for Northwestern the past three seasons.
 He has had to add strength and size over his collegiate career and that will need to continue for the NFL.
 Burkett can pass block, but he will need that bulk to be an effective run blocker at the NFL level.